Crimes and Tickets

 The goal of conciliation is to resolve the complaint against the police officer through an agreement between both parties.

 Conciliation is not mandatory for the complainant.
-They can refuse the process but must inform the Commissioner in writing within 30 days of filing the complaint and explain their reasons.
+They can refuse the process but must inform the Police Ethics Commissioner in writing within 30 days of filing the complaint and explain their reasons.

 During conciliation, the complainant, the police officer and a conciliator meet.
 The conciliator cannot be a police officer, or a former police officer.
-The conciliator must have completed mandatory training on racism and discrimination to be appointed.
+The conciliator must have completed mandatory training on racism and discrimination.

 Complaints about serious acts, such as causing serious injury or death, don’t go to conciliation.
-Instead, the Commissioner investigates the complaint.
+These complaints are instead investigated by Quebec’s office of independent investigations, the Bureau des enquêtes indépendantes.

 The goal of conciliation is to find a solution that satisfies both the complainant and the police officer.
 They are asked to express their points of view freely.
 The complainant and the police officer can each be accompanied by a person they choose.
 That person may be a lawyer.
 The lawyer can intervene, but the conciliator usually prefers to have the complainant and the police officer speak for themselves.